hAlbertK/Credit_Suisse_sentiment_analysis/WorkLog/Week1.md

 #### To run the crawler
-Simply open a commandline tool, cd to your work directory and run:
+Simply open a commandline tool, cd to the directory and run:
 ```bash
 $ python suspended_crawler.py
 ```